shreeyesh-biswal/Rvalue_3D/README.md

 3. C class cases (1 case)
 4. Non-flaring/Quiescent ARs (3 cases), denoted by 'Zero' directory

-**Important:** While running the code files to view the results on a local machine, please modify the directory path appropriately.
+**Important:** While running the code files to view the results on a local machine, please modify the directory path appropriately (see issue #1).